huangsam/chowist/README.md

 ### Ruby version

-So far, I have tested on both Ruby 1.9 and 2.0 successfully.
-Your mileage may vary when using anything less than 1.9.
+So far, I have tested the app on both Ruby 1.9.3, 2.0.0 and 2.1.0 successfully.
+Your mileage may vary when using otherwise.

 ### System dependencies